FarmBot/farmbot_os/README.md

 ----------

 * Written in Ruby
-* Data is stored in nedb
+* Data is stored in sqlite 3
 * Running on Raspberry Pi
-* Sends commands to hardware using firmata
+* Sends commands to hardware using firmata (soon to be replaced with g-code)
 * Hardware is an Arduino Mega with a RAMPS 1.4 board
-* Communication with cloud using skynet
+* Communication with cloud using skynet (machine instant messaging)

 Prerequisits
 ============